 PIPEDA has a lot in common with GDPR.
 On 17 November 2020, the Digital Charter Implementation Act (DCIA) was introduced by the Canadian Minister of Information, Science, and Economic Development.
 Should it be passed, the DCIA will replace Canada's current data protection law for the private sector, the Personal Information Protection and Electronic Documents Act (PIPEDA).

 PIPEDA does not require perfect safeguards that eliminate all personal information security risks transferred to a service provider.
 Organizations that outsource the processing and storage of personal information should be mindful of that potential difficulty and make informed risk-based business decisions about establishing and maintaining their outsourcing arrangements.

 №5: Select Primary and Secondary Features

 You need to prioritize appropriately.
 It means that in no case should you skimp on user experience design, security, and tests.
 On the other hand, even if you have an unlimited budget, you can reduce the number of features and not go broke on expensive technologies when launching the app.
 For example, it makes no sense for startups to create a native application.
-Now, cross-platform development has increased significantly, so users will not even see the difference.
+Now, cross-platform healthcare app development has increased significantly, so users will not even see the difference.
 Critical features are only necessary when launching the app to some initial test users, putting the primary app features into action.

 Here are the questions that will help you to define critical or absolutely necessary: